CARB Fiscal Year 2023-2024 Research Project Solicitation

 Please reference the Scope of Work and Scoring Criteria information provided below for each project to get the full details on all pre-proposal requirements and project deliverables.

-Below is a list of the individual projects which includes a link to the Empower Innovation site and a link to the individual project page where prospective researchers can find a detailed description of the project, or Scope of Work, and the Scoring Criteria, which is the basis upon which CARB staff will rank pre-proposals.
+Below is a list of the individual projects in active solicitation with a link to the paragraph description on the Empower Innovation site and a link to the individual project page where prospective researchers can find a detailed description of the project, or Scope of Work, and the Scoring Criteria, which is the basis upon which CARB staff will rank pre-proposals.